emojicode/emojicode.github.io/src/reference/inheritance.md

 Sometimes it’s desired that all subclasses of a class have a specific initializer.
 In this case, a required initializer can be used.

-An initializer can be marked as required witt the 🔑 attribute.
+An initializer can be marked as required with the 🔑 attribute.
 Subclasses must implement all initializers marked with 🔑 themselves if they aren't eligible for initializer inheritance.
 These initializer again must then be marked with 🔑, thereby enforcing that all descendants of the original class provide the